Poverty in the United Kingdom: Poverty in the UK in the 21st century

-The trend for Relative Poverty is the same (a fall in the number of poor from 1997-98 until 2004-05 and a relatively stable amount since then), although the earlier numbers are lower.
-Alternatively, it is suggested poverty rose from about 2008-12 but remained stable since then.
+The trend for Relative Poverty is the same (a fall in the number of poor from 1997–98 until 2004–05 and a relatively stable amount since then), although the earlier numbers are lower.
+Alternatively, it is suggested poverty rose from about 2008–12 but remained stable since then.
 Socially excluded people are ten times more likely to die early compared to the general population.

 Changes to the UK benefits system from April 2017, such as not allowing some claimants to claim for more than two children, were predicted to increase the number of families in poverty and push a quarter of a million additional children into poverty.
-Policy in Practice estimates the two-child limit will increase child poverty by 10% during this parliament.
-The Child Poverty Action Group charity (CPAG), claim it will reduce children's life chances.

-A doctor claimed it is not unusual for up to seven people to live in a one-bedroom flat.
-Parents sometimes do without food themselves in order to care for children, and others cannot afford clothes, toothbrushes, or toothpaste.
+Parents sometimes went without food themselves in order to care for children, and others could not afford clothes, toothbrushes, or toothpaste.
 Basic hygiene products like shampoo and sanitary towels are sometimes hard for poor people to afford, and some must choose between buying hygiene products and buying food.
 Just under one in five British children under 15 suffers food insecurity.
 That means sufficient safe, nutritious food cannot be guaranteed.

-In 2018, the minimum wage was reportedly insufficient to cover basic living expenses.
+The current minimum wage has been described by charities and campaign groups (like the Living Wage Foundation) as insufficient to cover the cost of basic living expenses.
 Nearly half of schools provide anti-poverty services like food banks, clothes banks or emergency loans to families.
 Alison Garnham of the Child Poverty Action Group said, "With nine children in every classroom of 30 falling below the official poverty line, it is time to rebuild the safety net for struggling families."
 Children become sick because they cannot keep warm at home; overcrowding and damp worsens respiratory conditions.
-Alison Garnham of CPAG said, "Day in, day out, doctors see the damage rising poverty does to children's health.
-Low family incomes, inadequate housing and cuts to support services are jeopardising the health of our most vulnerable children. (...)
-Re-instating the UK's poverty-reduction targets would be an obvious place to start."